JakePeralta7/Trellix-ENS-Expert-Rules/README.md

-# McAfee ENS Expert Rules
+# Trellix ENS Expert Rules
 In this repository I'm going to write expert rules I've created and researched in order to build better detection/prevention

 ## [Tutorials](./Tutorials/)